vuxcode/pr1-project-crowcoders/time-report.md

 **Wednesday, 2025-04-23**
 - (5 min.
 Webdev).
 Fixed the dummy text layout (it was a simple div-width issue but my brain wasn't braining yesterday).
-- (1 hr).
+- (1 hr.
+Programming).
 Researched some code, realized I'm trying to use syntax (ex. $())from JS libraries and not "pure" JS.
 Explains why things don't work as expected.
 (2 min later:) NVM it can also be used as a shortcut for a document function in JS.
- Tried using the < button > element instead of < div id="tile" >, ended up with a cryptid.
-Tried modifying the function() that is intended to control interactivity as well, but didn't get very far with that since I need to have the elements sorted before I can
+ Tried using the < button > element instead of < div id= "tile" >, ended up with a cryptid.
+(Literary 10 min later: Managed to fix the cryptid).
+Also tried modifying the function() that is intended to control interactivity, but didn't get very far with that since
- define the syntax for the function().
+ I need to have the elements/names sorted before I can define the syntax for the function().
 Experimented with some functions.
 Trying to untangle different syntaxes.

-(Managed to fix the cryptid)
+## Week 17 (Week 5 in the Project Timeline)
+**Monday, 2025-04-28**

+ Attended workshop in school.
+Got some help untangling the functions-mess (adviced to use onclick).
+Also got some more information regarding some Properties (.classList) I was thinking of using to control the CSS.
+Showed the current website as well.
+- (1,5 hrs?
+Programming).
+Fighting my demons aka for-loops.
+Got the iDs to print correctly.
+Due to unfortunate "´'-usage I first accidently printed the number IDs onto the buttons as well, but after some careful editing, I got the proper result.
+It is now possible to use the console to find individual tiles.
+Also added the 'onclick=""' - function to the printed string/buttons.
+Next step is to write the function to control the CSS.